cedricms/advent-of-code/README.md

 # advent-of-code
-My tries at the advent of code challenge.
+My tries at the advent of code challenge (https://adventofcode.com/).